 Food Matches for Nebbiolo

 Italian cuisine is best for matching and as a wine from the north of the country with good fresh acidity, Nebbiolo is a great food wine.
 The grapes are late season ripening and have that sense of place the French call Terroir, so seasonal Autumnal produce makes for a cracking pairing.
-Pasta or Risotto dishes with mushrooms, squash or pumpkin pair very nicely with the earthy, floral and diversly fruited flavours of Barolos and Barbarescos.
+Pasta or Risotto dishes with mushrooms, squash or pumpkin pair very nicely with the earthy, floral and diversely fruited flavours of the wines of Barolo and Barbaresco.
 This earthiness in the flavour profile of the wine is also good with polenta and chickpeas.

 Eating Game is particularly rewarding when washed down with good Barolo or Barbaresco, especially with seasonal vegetables all cooked in oodles of butter.
 The herbal nuances in the wines are also very helpful on the wine pairing front.

 Cheeses local to the region are a fine match too, Fontina from the Valle d'Aosta is a particular favourite but Nebbiolo wines are good all round as a cheese and charcuterie accompaniment.

 Discover our Collection of Wines made from Nebbiolo

 We hope you enjoy discovering our range of the powerful yet beautiful wines made from the Nebbiolo grape, whether Barolo or Barbaresco or one of the others available.